 We are interested in 2-groupoids.
-For us, a {\bf 2-groupoid} $G$ is a 2-category such that (i) it is small, in the sense that $G_0$ is a set, (ii) every 2-cell is invertible, and (iii) every arrow \smash{$y\xfrom f x$} is invertible up to homotopy, namely there exists $x\xfrom g y$ and 2-cells $fg\cong\id_y$ and $gf\cong\id_x$.
-Some references demand the arrows to be invertible on the nose.
+For us, a {\bf 2-groupoid} $G$ is a 2-category such that (i) it is small, in the sense that $G_0$ is a set, (ii) every 2-cell is invertible, and (iii) every arrow \smash{$y\xfrom f x$} is invertible up to homotopy, namely there exist $x\xfrom g y$ and 2-cells $fg\cong\id_y$ and $gf\cong\id_x$.
+Some references demand the arrows be invertible on the nose.
 We call such 2-groupoids {\bf strict}.
-Let us remark that our fudamental example, that of the general linear 2-groupoid, is not strict.
+Let us remark that our fundamental example, that of the general linear 2-groupoid, is not strict.

 \begin{example} A topological space $X$ yields a 2-groupoid $\pi_2(X)$ whose objects are the points of $X$, arrows are the continuous paths $I\to X$, and 2-cells are (homotopy classes of) path homotopies.
 Composition is given by juxtaposition, moving through each path at double speed.
 A non-constant path is only invertible up to homotopy, hence $\pi_2(X)$ is not strict. \end{example}